Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 My website is designed for people curious about getting into aviation, specifically women, and im hopeful my website will give them the motivation towards getting into the cockpit.
 I wanted the website to be clean and professional.
-After speaking to my mentor it was advised that I remove the carousel and have a grid system for my images to make them look more user friendly.
+After speaking to my mentor it was advised that I remove the carousel and have a grid system for my images to make them more user friendly.
 User stories-

 Wireframes-